 Amplifying our historic commitment to improving everyday life while articulating a focus on human health and well-being

-This strategic vision positions us for that growth by articulating a focus on human health and well-being across our academic units, and by laying out three scholarly areas of excellence where the College of Human Ecology offers uniquely valuable contributions: 1) Health Equity; 2) Sustainability & Society; and 3) Technology & Human Flourishing.
+Our essential mission — improving human lives — remains as relevant today as it was nearly a century ago when the College of Home Economics was founded.
+Vision 2030 positions the College of Human Ecology for that growth by articulating a focus on human health and well-being across our academic units and by laying out three scholarly areas of excellence where the College of Human Ecology offers uniquely valuable contributions: 1) Health Equity, 2) Sustainability & Society, and 3) Technology & Human Flourishing.

 Our cornerstone principles of Inclusion, Interdisciplinarity, Impact, and Innovation define the way we pursue our mission.
 Vision 2030 positions us for growth by articulating a focus on Human Health and Well-being across our academic units and by laying out three scholarly areas of excellence where the College offers uniquely valuable contributions: Health Equity, Sustainability & Society, and Technology & Human Flourishing.